zaeemjamil/FNP__Excel-Project/README.md

-# FNP__Excel-Project
+# FNP Sales Analysis Project
+## Project Overview
-This repository contains a comprehensive sales analysis for FNP (Ferns N Petals), leveraging real order, customer, and product data to deliver actionable business insights.
-The project features an interactive dashboard and clean, well-structured datasets for further exploration and analytics.
+This project presents a comprehensive sales analysis for FNP (Ferns N Petals), focusing on order, revenue, and customer behavior insights.
+The analysis leverages transactional data from 1,000 orders, providing actionable intelligence for business strategy, marketing, and operational improvements.
+The dashboard and supporting data files (orders, customers, products) are designed for interactive exploration and executive reporting.